Man Up | Ep. 149 • October 14, 2016

 Or it’s like cigars.
 Some people who are so used to smoking cigarettes in their lives, and they can’t appreciate the cigar, and they’re like, “What is this horrible thing?
 Give me the cheapass cigarette” because they’re used to that.
 So, quality; not everybody can appreciate it.
 And that’s just one of those things.
 If you know you’re quality, then you’ll never be seeing it as a kind of rejection.
 You’ll see it either as a data point about them, or a step towards greater learning.
 And ‘you win or you learn’ is a great way to encapsulate it, but that only makes sense if you actually have some self-esteem.

 And to build your self-esteem, you have to build your ability to learn.
 Your trust in your ability to learn.
 So, all of our courses in the Man Up primer, which you can access by joining the private Facebook group, tapping on the pinned post, and then that takes you to a link, and that page on the link will give you all these free courses.
-So, we’ve got a whole bunch of complementary courses for you that I’ve worked hard that, and this is a culmination of over ten years of experience and coaching in this area.
+So, we’ve got a whole bunch of complimentary courses for you that I’ve worked hard that, and this is a culmination of over ten years of experience and coaching in this area.

-But we’ve got so much stuff for free, so much stuff complementary, and a great place to start is the Man Up group.
+But we’ve got so much stuff for free, so much stuff complimentary, and a great place to start is the Man Up group.
 Join the Man Up group.
 Click the link below.
 Join the group.
 We approve requests every day, and I’ll see you inside the group.

 Just to sum up: you win or you learn.
-A thousand steps to figure out how to make the electric light bulb.
+A thousand steps to figuring out how to make the electric light bulb.
 And build your self-esteem so that you don’t actually see – when people don’t want to hang out with you or don’t want to be girlfriend with you or whatever, that it’s not a rejection of you.
 It’s actually a rejection of great product quality, which is you.